loverajoel/react-multistep-component/readme.md

    * `prevButton`/`nextButton` is a wrapper for the buttons, `html`, `jsx` or `string` can be included.
    * ex: `prevButton={<span><img src="..."/>Step 1</span>}`. *optional
    *
+   * `mountOnlySiblings` `bool` option, it it's set `true`, only the sibligs of the current active
+   * step will be rendered.
+This is a improvment for big implementations.
+   *
    */
 }
 <Steps currentStep={2}>